aspeakman/DBTruck3/README.md

     form; however if this is set to `True` they are returned as ISO 8601 strings (note Python format with 'T' separator for date times)
 * `bool_int_output` - by default boolean values are returned as `True` and `False` values; however if this is set to `True` they are returned as the integer values `1` and `0`
+* `has_rowids` - if this is set to `True` a `rowid` column is created in the table and each row is allocated a unique numeric value when stored; default is `False`.
+   This is useful if you want to know the order in which data were inserted

 Note if you want to use PostgreSQL or MySQL as your underlying database (see `connect_details` above) run one of these commands first: